bytewax/bytewax/docs/articles/deployment/container.md

 # Setup a workdir where we can put our dataflow
 WORKDIR /bytewax
 # Install bytewax and the dependencies you need here
-RUN pip install bytewax
+RUN pip install bytewax==0.18.0
 # Copy the dataflow in the workdir
 COPY dataflow.py dataflow.py
-# And run it
+# And run it.
-# Note: use `-u` too to let python run unbuffered,
-# which causes a number of issues on Docker.
+# Set PYTHONUNBUFFERED to any value to make python flush stdout,
+# or you risk not seeing any output from your python scripts.
+ENV PYTHONUNBUFFERED 1
-CMD ["python", "-um", "bytewax.run", "dataflow"]
+CMD ["python", "-m", "bytewax.run", "dataflow"]
 ```

 Now you can build the image: